Ara940/ara940.github.io/_posts/2023-12-05-dyffusion.md

 [//]: # (For conditional prediction tasks such as forecasting, DYffusion emerges as a much more natural method that is well aligned with the task at hand.)

 ### Training DYffusion
-We propose to learn DYffusion's forward and reverse processes in two separate stages as described below.
+We propose to learn the forward and reverse process in two separate stages as described below.

 #### Temporal interpolation as a forward process